leomeyer/OpenHAT/src/openhatd/docs/concepts.md

 	$ openhatd -c hello-world.ini

-Configuration files can [include](configuration#includes) other configuration files and there is a text replacement mechanism which allows the included files to specify certain [parameters](configuration#parameters).
-This makes it simple to reuse complex configurations.

-The configuration sections in openhatd ini files are referred to as ***nodes***.
+Configuration sections in openhatd ini files are referred to as ***nodes***.
 (The terms "node" and "section" mean roughly the same thing.)
-Nodes can refer to other nodes in the same configuration file, either implicitly or explicitly.
-You can imagine the nodes as elements of your automation model, and the connections between them as lines or edges, forming a graph that describes the automation model.
-Nodes are not identical with ports, though: A configuration node may result in the creation of more than one port, or none at all.

 The main configuration file must contain some required nodes and properties (properties are also called **settings**).
-These are the `General` node, the `Root` node and the `Connection` node.
-The `General` node tells openhatd about the basic properties of the system:
+These are the `General` node, the `Connection` node and the `Root` node.
+The `General` node tells openhatd about some basic properties of the system:

 	[General]
 	SlaveName = openhatd Hello World